Ilja Dragunov: Early beginnings (2019–2021)

-On the April 2 episode of NXT UK (taped March 7), Dragunov won a 20-man battle royal to become the #1 contender for the NXT United Kingdom Championship, last eliminating Tyler Bate.
+On 2 April episode of NXT UK (taped 7 March), Dragunov won a 20-man battle royal to become the #1 contender for the NXT United Kingdom Championship, last eliminating Tyler Bate.
 Due to the United Kingdom's handling of the COVID-19 pandemic, NXT UK was put on hold and was relaunched in September, being filmed behind closed doors at Here East.
-On the September 17 episode of NXT UK, after Dragunov defeated Noam Dar, he was confronted by Walter and their feud was reignited.
-On the October 1 episode of NXT UK, Dragunov made the save on guest referee Pete Dunne, who was being beat down by Walter and Wolfe, following the latter's loss to Dar in the NXT UK Heritage Cup first round.
-This led to a tag team match between the four men on the October 15 episode of NXT UK, in which Dragunov and Dunne were victorious.
-On the October 22 episode of NXT UK, during the contract signing segment, Dragunov was stopped from finishing his catchphrase as he was struck in the face by Walter, who then tore his shirt off and started chopping him.
+On 17 September episode of NXT UK, after Dragunov defeated Noam Dar, he was confronted by Walter and their feud was reignited.
+On 1 October episode of NXT UK, Dragunov made the save on guest referee Pete Dunne, who was being beat down by Walter and Wolfe, following the latter's loss to Dar in the NXT UK Heritage Cup first round.
+This led to a tag team match between the four men on 15 October episode of NXT UK, in which Dragunov and Dunne were victorious.
+On 22 October episode of NXT UK, during the contract signing segment, Dragunov was stopped from finishing his catchphrase as he was struck in the face by Walter, who then tore his shirt off and started chopping him.
 He escaped but withstood more damage as Walter chopped him in mid-air, hit a powerbomb to him on the ring apron, followed by more chops.
 However, it was not enough to put him down, as he ran at Walter through the railings.
-On the October 29 episode of NXT UK, he was defeated by Walter by referee stoppage, due to him passing out after being put in a rear naked choke.
-The match gained critical acclaim, and Dave Meltzer in particular, rated it 5 stars out of 5.
-WWE were quick to capitalize on this, uploading a playback video eight days after it aired, with commentary by Shawn Michaels, William Regal, Wade Barrett, Sheamus, Drew McIntyre, Cesaro, Tyson Kidd, Killian Dain and Drake Maverick.
+On 29 October episode of NXT UK, he was defeated by Walter by referee stoppage, due to him passing out after being put in a rear naked choke.

 Dragunov returned to the brand in January 2021.
 Haunted by the loss to Walter, he struggled to keep his emotions in check, resulting in his matches ending by referee stoppage.
 He then had a short feud with Sam Gradwell, who kept trash talking him throughout his match with Tyson T-Bone.
-On the March 4 episode of NXT UK, their first match initially ended by referee stoppage and was changed to a win for Gradwell by disqualification, as Dragunov kept attacking him after the bell.
-On the March 25 episode of NXT UK, the second match (a no disqualification match) ended by referee's decision, after Dragunov forced Gradwell to tap out following several ground-and-pound strikes to the Englishman.
-On the May 6 episode of NXT UK, Dragunov faced Dave Mastiff, who had offered to fight him the previous week.
+On 4 March episode of NXT UK, their first match initially ended by referee stoppage and was changed to a win for Gradwell by disqualification, as Dragunov kept attacking him after the bell.
+On 25 March episode of NXT UK, the second match (a no disqualification match) ended by referee's decision, after Dragunov forced Gradwell to tap out following several ground-and-pound strikes to the Englishman.
+On 6 May episode of NXT UK, Dragunov faced Dave Mastiff, who had offered to fight him the previous week.
 The bout was cut short due to referee stoppage, but this was legitimate instead of scripted, as Mastiff actually had his nose broken, and the storyline of Dragunov's matches ending in this way was scrapped.